Crowfunder/proxy-bloxy/README.md

 **I lost my internet connection when using this script**
 - That thing is caused by the fact that we block entire outgoing and forwarded traffic on iptables, and so we block ourselves too.

+**I lost my internet connection after force-exiting the script (ex.
+CTRL+Z)**
+1. Rerun the script and exit it normally by clicking CTRL+C some times letting exit-handler to finish the job.
+(Until you see `Exiting...`)

+**I've used it in a big network (multiple devices) and it doesn't work, why?**
+ - The thing is it **does** work, but it's too slow to handle constantly sending ARP requests to multiple clients, you can try to lower the delay between poisons with `-t` argument.

 # Contributing
 As always, feel free to contribute to this project if you wish to.
 Just don't break the license!